Amazon API Gateway Service Level Agreement

 Amazon API Gateway SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of API Gateway, or any other API Gateway performance issues: (i) caused by factors outside of our reasonable control including any force majeure event or Internet access or related problems beyond the demarcation point of API Gateway; (ii) that result from any voluntary actions or inactions by you or any third party (e.g., scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making encryption keys inaccessible, etc.); (iii) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); (iv) that result from you not following the best practices described in the Amazon API Gateway Developer Guide on the AWS Site; or (v) arising from our suspension or termination of your right to use API Gateway in accordance with the Agreement (collectively, the “API Gateway SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of API Gateway, or any other API Gateway performance issues: (i) caused by factors outside of our reasonable control including any force majeure event or Internet access or related problems beyond the demarcation point of API Gateway; (ii) that result from any voluntary actions or inactions by you (e.g., scaling of provisioned capacity, misconfiguring security groups, VPC configurations or credential settings, disabling encryption keys or making encryption keys inaccessible, etc.); (iii) that result from your equipment, software or other technology; (iv) that result from you not following the best practices described in the Amazon API Gateway Developer Guide on the AWS Site; or (v) arising from our suspension or termination of your right to use API Gateway in accordance with the Agreement (collectively, the “API Gateway SLA Exclusions”).
 If availability is impacted by factors other than those used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “Availability” is calculated for each 5-minute interval as the percentage of Requests processed by API Gateway that do not fail with Errors and relate solely to the provisioned API Gateway APIs.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.